Crying, Loving & Leaving: How do we say goodbye?

 It did not go as I planned at all.

-In the Spring, one of my dogs Daisy had begun to experience seizures.
-During the Summer, it took a turn for the worse.
-Her liver began to fail and steps were taken to help her heal.
+In June, it took a turn for the worse.
+Her liver began to fail and desperate steps were taken to help her heal.
+I vowed to dedicate whatever I had to in order to help her.
 Miraculously, she pulled through.
 But the months of toll on her body and the changes in her brain shifted her.
-Each day became dedicated to her varying degrees of care and the myriad of issues that would pop up as a result of drugs, seizures and after effects were heartbreaking.
+Each day became dedicated to her varying degrees of care and the myriad of issues that would pop up as a result of drugs, seizures, not eating and after effects were heartbreaking.
 Each time I thought we were taking a step forward, it seemed to be followed by two steps back.

 It is utterly devastating to watch someone that you love to the depths of your being hurt and change.
 To try and grasp the current set of circumstances was hard enough, but the realization that her life would be cut so much shorter as a result of this was too much to bear.
 I bounced back and forth between blind faith that somehow things would get better and anger that this had befallen someone so sweet in the first place.
 You bargain with the unseen in these situations, putting hope in any shred of possibility on the off chance it might improve.

 We think that because we love something so much it belongs to us forever.